All Episodes

 Our guys in Las Vegas over the weekend.

-So the partisanship of today.
+But the partisanship of today, Nixon, Reagan.

-I don't know if you were alive or if you were if you're paying attention.
+I don't know if you were alive or if you were, if you're paying attention.

 They hated Reagan.